 West Virginia’s economy has prominent industries of agriculture, specifically livestock, chemical manufacturing, and steel and coal mining.

-Main livestock from West Virginia include young chickens, beef cattle, dairy products, eggs, turkey, sheep, lamb and farm-raised fish.
+Main livestock from West Virginia includes young chickens, beef cattle, dairy products, eggs, turkey, sheep, lamb, and farm-raised fish.

 There are several people connected to West Virginia that are worth noting.